-Chairman Seltzer gave an overview of the proposed Resolution on Enhancing Water Supply Resilience for the Washington Metropolitan Area.
+Chairman Seltzer gave an overview of the proposed Resolution.
 He said that Commissioners have been working for some time on revisiting the fundamental documents that underpin CO-OP, the Low Flow Allocation Agreement (LFAA) of 1978 and the Water Supply Coordination Agreement (WSCA) of 1982.
 He summarized the three actions proposed in the Resolution.
 The first is formation of a Task Force to look at potential updates to the WSCA, and if appropriate, to discuss cost-sharing for Travilah Quarry.
 Mr. Seltzer says that there is consensus among Commissioners that this action will help maintain momentum and provide a basis to educate political appointees and Congressional representatives on the issues.
-The second action creates a Work Group on the LFAA and the third is a scientific Workshop on environmental flows for large river systems that will inform the Work Group.
+The second action creates a Work Group on the LFAA and the third is a scientific workshop on environmental flows for large river systems that will inform the Work Group.